 The analysis indicates the resulting factors-of-safety are fairly high, such that a series of relatively shallow cuts and fills to accommodate building pads for the proposed structures should not have a significant impact on the gross stability of the slope.
-However, local stability could be impacted, such as engineered slopes, rockeries, or retaining walls; assessment of local stability of specific engineered slopes or earth retaining structures was not assessed and is not a part of this scope of work, and should be addressed by the Geotechnical Engineer of record as needed.
+However, local stability could be impacted, such as engineered slopes, rockeries, the road cut north of the main eastwest trending access road, or retaining walls; assessment of local stability of specific engineered slopes or earth retaining structures was not assessed and is not a part of this scope of work, and should be addressed by the Geotechnical Engineer of record as needed.